Jakob

 Publications | Presentations

 My primary interest is to explore how human language works and how this can be formalized well and efficiently.
-I try to accomplish this by combining methods and concepts from formal and distributional semantics, meaning & knowledge representation, deep learning, and old-school AI.
-Within the fields of computational linguistics (CL) and natural language processing (NLP), I thus consider myself on the somewhat more abstract and theoretical side of the spectrum—but I'm hoping that my foundational research can at some point be applied to something that's useful in the real world (see, e.g., section 5 of our KI article for some hypothetical applications of case and adposition supersense classification).
+I try to accomplish this by combining methods and concepts from formal and distributional semantics, meaning representation, deep learning, old-school AI, and linguistic theory.
+Within the fields of computational linguistics (CL) and natural language processing (NLP), I thus consider myself on the somewhat more abstract and theoretical side of the spectrum, i.e. more CL than NLP.
+I generally prioritize efficiency (small and fast models) and explanability, both of which are main advantages of combining neural models with linguistically-structured representations.
+A very cool practical application of a recent project by M.Sc. student Steffen Kleinle is helping people find answers to their immigration-related questions.

 I received a Ph.D. in Computer Science with a concentration in Cognitive Science from Georgetown University, specializing in computational syntax & semantics, meaning representation design, and parsing.
 My advisor was Dr. Nathan Schneider.
 My dissertation (titled "Neuro-symbolic Models for Constructing, Comparing, and Combining Syntactic and Semantic Representations") mostly consists of three published papers, which you can find here: abstract, chapter 3 [scroll down], chapter 4 [scroll down], chapter 5 [scroll down].
 I am extremely grateful for the guidance I have received from my thesis committee, consisting of Nathan, Dr. Chris Dyer, Dr. Katrin Erk, Dr. Ophir Frieder, and Dr. Justin Thaler.